samrosin/dscap/data-application/data/README.md

 The "universal lower limit of detection" is defined as the maximum of the trial-specific lower limits of detection.
-The latter are defined as the lowest titer observed in any vaccine patients in the given trial.
+The latter are defined as the lowest antibody marker observed in any vaccine patient in the given trial.

-Placebo patients get assigned this universal lower limit of detection to mainting consistency across treatment groups.
-A patient from the vaccine group with no measurable Abs has a titer equal to the lower limit of detection.
-A placebo patient, who by definition should have no measurable Abs, should have the same value.
-This would not be true if placebo patients get assigned a titer value of zero (which seems reasonable at first sight).
+Placebo patients get assigned this universal lower limit of detection to maintain consistency across treatment groups.
+A patient from the vaccine group with no measurable antibody marker has a value equal to the lower limit of detection.
+A placebo patient, who by definition should have no measurable antibodies, should have the same value.
+This would not be true if placebo patients get assigned a antibody marker value of zero.

 # References